• OPEN AN ACCOUNT

 34. CORPORATE GOVERNANCE

-35. OTHER DISCLOSURES
+37. OTHER DISCLOSURES

 The Company does not have any Employees Stock Option Scheme in force and hence particulars are not furnished, as the same are not applicable.
-No proceedings against the Company is initiated or pending under the Insolvency and Bankruptcy Code, 2016.
+No proceedings against the Company are initiated or pending under the Insolvency and Bankruptcy Code, 2016.
 The details of difference between amount of the valuation done at the time of one-time settlement and the valuation done while taking loan from the Banks or Financial Institutions along with the reasons thereof - Not Applicable.

-36. POLICIES
+38. POLICIES

 The Company seeks to promote highest levels of ethical standards in the normal business transactions guided by the value system.
 The SEBI (Listing Obligations and Disclosure Requirements) Regulations, 2015 mandates formulation of certain policies for listed companies.
 The Policies are reviewed periodically by the Board and are updated based on the need and compliance as per the applicable laws and rules and as amended from time to time.
 The policies are available on the website of the Company.

-37. COMPLIANCE OF APPLICABLE SECRETARIAL STANDARDS
+39. COMPLIANCE OF APPLICABLE SECRETARIAL STANDARDS

-38. ENHANCING SHAREHOLDER VALUE
+40. ENHANCING SHAREHOLDER VALUE

 Your Company firmly believes that its success, the marketplace and a good reputation are among the primary determinants of value to the shareholder.
 The organisational vision is founded on the principles of good governance and delivering leading-edge products backed with dependable after sales services.
-Following the vision your Company is committed to creating and maximising longterm value for shareholders.
+Following the vision your Company is committed to creating and maximising long-term value for shareholders.

-39. DETAILS OF POLICY DEVELOPED AND IMPLEMENTED BY THE COMPANY ON ITS CORPORATE SOCIAL RESPONSIBILITY INITIATIVES
+41. DETAILS OF POLICY DEVELOPED AND IMPLEMENTED BY THE COMPANY ON ITS CORPORATE SOCIAL RESPONSIBILITY INITIATIVES

 42. ACKNOWLEDGEMENTS